yottaawesome/onyx32/README.md

 ## Introduction

 Onyx32 is an experimental Win32 framework written in C++ that is currently in development.
 It's intended to take advantage of newer C++ features and provide a pleasant interface in lieu of the ugly Win32 C calls.
-The project initially started many years ago as a means for me to learn newer C++ features while also exploring the Win32 API, and has been rewritten and re-imagined multiple times since then.
+This project has roots in older projects of mine started many years ago as a means for me to learn newer C++ features while also exploring the Win32 API.
 Onyx32 is the latest incarnation of this effort.

 ## Status